jamesknelson/react-pacomo/README.md

 ### Following the Pacomo CSS Guidelines

 Namespacing your classes is the first step to taming your CSS, but it isn't the only one.
 The Pacomo System provides a number of other [guidelines](http://unicornstandard.com/packages/pacomo.html).
 Read them and use them.

+## Comparisons with other solutions

+### CSS Moudles

+Like react-pacomo, [CSS Modules](https://github.com/css-modules/css-modules)** automatically namespace your CSS classes.
+However, instead of runtime prefixing with React, it relies on your build system to do the prefixing.

+Use CSS Modules instead when performance counts, you don't mind being a little more verbose, and you're *not* writing a library (where being able to monkey patch is important).

+#### Pros

+- No runtime transformation (and thus possibly faster)
+- CSS class names can be minified (meaning less data over the wire)
+- Does not require a `displayName` when minifed

+#### Cons

+- Depends on a build system
+- Does not handle `props.className` automatically
+- Does not append a root class automatically
+- DOes not handle [classnames](npmjs.com/package/classnames) objects
+- You don't know your class names ahead of time, meaning no monkey-patching

+### Inline Style

+Inline Style takes a completely different approach, assigning your styles directly to the element's `style` property instead of using CSS.

+While this *may* be useful when sharing code between react-native and react-dom, [it has a number of drawbacks](http://jamesknelson.com/why-you-shouldnt-style-with-javascript/).
+Unless you're writing an exclusively native app, I recommend using react-pacomo or CSS Modules for your web app styles instead.

+#### Pros

+- Styles can be re-used with react-native apps
+- Styles can be processed with JavaScript

+#### Cons

+- **Cannot re-use existing CSS code or tooling**
+- Inline Style has the highest priority, preventing monkey patching
+- Media queries and pseudo selectors are complicated or impossible

 ## FAQ